 In April 2018 I moved to Oxford and continue to hold my Royal Society URF.
 I have started a new experimental cold atom group and we are building up an ultracold Erbium experiment to study the effects of long-range dipole-dipole interactions on both equilibrium and non-equilibrium many-body quantum phenomena.

-Fellow & Tutor in Geography & Sustainability Fellow
+Fellow & Tutor in Geography and Sustainability Fellow

 Dr Lisa Wedding